acrobox/docs/docs/cli/init.md

 View system resources, recent deploys, and monitor deployed sites and services without committing additional time and resources until you're ready.

-By initializing a new machine, you authorize Acrobox to send instructions to the financial institution that issued your card to take payments from your card account in accordance with the terms of agreement.
+By initializing a new machine, you authorize Acrobox to charge your card in accordance with the terms of service.

 See `abx help legal` for details.